MaximMonin/camunda-process-statistics-plugin/README.md

 ![Process statistics in dashboard](Statistics.jpg)
 5. Finished Processes - Statistics (last day)
 6. Finished Processes - Statistics (last week)
-User can select number of processes to display or number of processes to analyze All statistics reports analize up to 100000 last finished processes and count stats data per Process.
+User can select number of processes to display or number of processes to analyze.
+All statistics reports analize up to 100000 last finished processes and count stats data per Process.

 ## Installation